Figure 1. Marine Mammal hotspots within the Monterey Bay, Greater Farallones, and Cordell Bank National Marine Sanctuaries. [View Larger]

 - Tagging of Pacific Pelagics (TOPP) , a pilot program of the Census of Marine Life, is part of an international endeavor to determine what lives in the world's ocean.
 TOPP scientists explore the Pacific Ocean using satellite-tagged animals to gather data about their world.

-- A project entitled Distribution and Abundance of Marine Birds, Mammals and Zooplankton Relative to the Physical Oceanography of the Gulf of Farallones and Cordell Bank aims to 1) understand the effects of varying oceanographic regimes on predator-prey relationships and food-web dynamics in the central California region and 2) provide a scientific basis for the design and implementation of a marine protected area.
+- A project entitled Distribution and Abundance of Marine Birds, Mammals and Zooplankton Relative to the Physical Oceanography of the Greater Farallones and Cordell Bank aims to 1) understand the effects of varying oceanographic regimes on predator-prey relationships and food-web dynamics in the central California region and 2) provide a scientific basis for the design and implementation of a marine protected area.

 - Structure of Populations, Levels of Abundance and Status of Humpbacks (SPLASH) is an international cooperative effort to understand the population structure of humpback whales across the North Pacific and to assess the status, trends and potential human impacts to this population.